 In order to better facilitate the use of methods a) and b) above, special tax forms for claiming verification of treaty entitlement or claiming tax refunds have been published.
 These are also available on the website of the Financial Administration of the Republic of Slovenia.
-According to the Act, the general limitation period for claiming a refund under b) is five years from the end of the calendar year in which the tax was paid.
+According to the Tax Procedure Act, the general limitation period for claiming a refund under b) is five years from the end of the calendar year in which the tax was paid.

-Slovenia signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (referred to as the multilateral instrument or MLI) on June 7, 2017.
-The MLI helps the fight against base erosion and profit shifting (BEPS) by implementing the DTC - related measures developed through the BEPS Project in existing DTCs in a synchronised and efficient manner.
-Slovenia has listed many of its DTCs as Covered Tax Agreements under MLI.
+Slovenia has signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (referred to as the multilateral instrument or MLI), and deposited its instrument of ratification on 22 March 2018, as the fifth jurisdiction, therefore triggering its entry into force on 1 July 2018.
+The MLI helps the fight against base erosion and profit shifting (BEPS) by implementing the DTC-related measures developed through the BEPS Project in existing DTCs in a synchronised and efficient manner.
+Slovenia has listed many of its DTCs as Covered Tax Agreements (Covered DTC) under the MLI.
+The MLI entered into force for Slovenia on 1 July 2018 and has effect with respect to the relevant Covered DTC as provided in its provisions.
+Synthesised texts of the MLI and the Covered DTCs - which help users of the MLI to understand its effects on Covered DTCs, and are, when possible, prepared jointly or in consultation with the competent authority of the other contracting state - are published on the above-mentioned website of the Ministry of Finance.
+New synthesised texts are being published on an ongoing basis, depending on the entry into effect of the MLI provisions with respect to the relevant Covered DTC.